 Brad Witke has worked his way into a football front office quickly.
 Read more...

 Creating an environment that facilitates global learning is vital to the development of our students.
 Each year, our program offers students the opportunity to travel to Winchester, England for a two-week intensive study program.

 Each year our students have an opportunity to travel to England to develop personally and professionally.
 Find out more...

-The M.S. in KSR program boasts a number of capstone experiences designed to link theoretical principles learned in the classroom with practical experience.
+The graduate programs boast a number of capstone experiences designed to link theoretical principles learned in the classroom with practical experience.

 Abby Moulton works in the Wellness Department at Sarah Bush Health Center as a Wellness Assistant.
 Read more...